elenanisioti/elenanisioti.github.io/_pages/blog.md

 author_profile: true
 ---

-I have so far been blogging on [medium](https://medium.com/@elennisioti), but there's a sweet, comforting smell of tutorials and essays coming from this page ...
+Checkout my [medium profile](https://medium.com/@elennisioti) where I have been blogging up until now.
+My posts are mostly about AI, mathematics, literature and philosophy.